-- All recordings and evidence are stored within CMI's secure End Point Assessment (EPA) system for one year from the date of the live assessment taking place. - All CMI's Independent Apprentice Assessors (IAA's) and staff involved in EPA are required to sign a contract that includes a section that deals with the confidentiality of material provided by the apprentices in the operation of the EPA, and to undertake training to ensure GDPR compliance. - In exceptional circumstances, CMI will accept a special consideration request to sign/adhere to the apprentice's organisation's confidentiality policy/non-disclosure agreement.
+- All recordings and evidence are stored within CMI's secure End Point Assessment (EPA) system up until such time that CMI has been subject to an External Quality Assurance (EQA) audit - All CMI's Independent Apprentice Assessors (IAA's) and staff involved in EPA are required to sign a contract that includes a section that deals with the confidentiality of material provided by the apprentices in the operation of the EPA, and to undertake training to ensure Data Protection Act 2018 and UK GDPR 2018 compliance. - In exceptional circumstances, CMI will accept a special consideration request to sign/adhere to the apprentice's organisation's confidentiality policy/non-disclosure agreement.
 In general, we will accept such requests only where there is no other way to ensure that apprentices receive fair credit for their work.
 These requests will need to be provided in writing prior to the apprentice entering the gateway.